gamanakis/grind/README.md

-# Project Title
+# Grind

 This program converts exported table data from FlowJo to a format suitable for use with SPICE (niaid.github.io/spice)

 ### Prerequisites

-What software is require for the program to run:
+The program was written in Python3 and requires the following:
-* python3
+* Python3
-* pandas library
+* Pandas library
-* numpy library
+* Numpy library

-The above python libraries along with python3 are installed by default on MacOSX.
+The above python libraries along with Python3 are installed by default on MacOSX.

 ### Installing